MattD82/Seinfeld-Topic-Modeling-and-Text-Generation/README.md

 | 54 | The Visa            | 27-Jan-93 | Peter Mehlman                | Tom Cherones       |           0.41 |          0.17  |
 | 93 | The Secretary       | 8-Dec-94  | Carol Leifer, Marjorie Gross | David Owen Trainor |           0.41 |          0.10 |

+**Synopsis for "The Trip":**

-Synopsis for The Trip: Jerry is offered two free tickets from New York City to Hollywood to appear on The Tonight Show with Jay Leno.
+Jerry is offered two free tickets from New York City to Hollywood to appear on The Tonight Show with Jay Leno.
 He offers one to George and they decide that while they are in Los Angeles they will track down Kramer, who headed to Los Angeles in the previous episode, "The Keys", to become an actor.
 A dead woman turns up in another part of LA and Kramer's script he had given to her is found on her body.
 George thinks he has insightful conversations with the talk show guests (Corbin Bernsen and George Wendt) but they both call him "some nut" when they appear publicly.

 [Back to Top](#Table-of-Contents)